 Take the CE3, which are the Czech Republic, Hungary and Poland.
 These countries are integral to the supply chain in Europe and dependent on domestic demand as well as its export growth.

 We aren’t the only ones pounding the table for emerging European countries.
-Credit Suisse came out with a report recently with a bold headline, “Going Overweight Europe = Bullish CE3.”
+Credit Suisse came out with a report this week that had a bold headline, “Going Overweight Europe = Bullish CE3.”
 The report makes a case for the Czech Republic, Hungary and Poland as the countries have “cheap markets, cheap currencies, which are commodity importers and are not overheating,” says Credit Suisse.

 The firm cites numerous positive data, including the CE3’s lead indicators moving together with Germany, an improving outlook for employment, recovering real retail sales, wage growth, and regional credit growth.